BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day5/Analyze_data_together.md

-# Day 5a: Work on your own data
+# Work on your own data

-People bring their own images to be analyzed together.
+In this session we take a look at your data and setup a bio-image analysis and/or data science workflow together.